Rugby league positions: Dummy half

 The dummy half or (acting half-back) is the player who stands behind the play-the-ball and collects the ball, before passing, running or kicking the ball.
 The hooker has become almost synonymous with the dummy half role.
 However, any player of any position can play the role at any time and this often happens during a game, particularly when the hooker is the player tackled.

 First receiver

 The first receiver is the name given to the first player to receive the ball off the play-the-ball, i.e. from the dummy-half.

 Second receiver

 If the ball is passed immediately by the first receiver, then the player catching it is sometimes referred to as the second receiver.

 Utility

 A player who can play in a number of different positions is often referred to as a "utility player", "utility forward", or "utility back".

 Goal-kicker

-Although any player can attempt his team's kicks at goal (penalty kicks or conversions), most teams have specific players who train extensively at kicking, and often use only one player to take goal kicks during a game.
+Although any player can attempt their team's kicks at goal (penalty kicks or conversions), most teams have specific players who train extensively at kicking, and often use only one player to take goal kicks during a game.